Measles, Mumps and Rubella (MMR) Vaccine in Kathmandu

-Women of childbearing age should check with their doctor to make sure they are vaccinated before they get pregnant.
+Women of childbearing age should check with their doctors to make sure they are vaccinated before they get pregnant.
 Women of childbearing age who are not pregnant and do not have evidence of immunity should get at least one dose of MMR vaccine.

 It is safe for breastfeeding women to receive MMR vaccination.
-Breastfeeding does not interfere with the response to MMR vaccine, and the baby will not be affected by the vaccine through breast milk.
+Breastfeeding does not interfere with the response to the MMR vaccine, and the baby will not be affected by the vaccine through breast milk.

 Groups at increased risk for mumps because of a mumps outbreak

-During a mumps outbreak, public health authorities might recommend an additional dose of MMR vaccine for people who belong to groups at increased risk for getting mumps.
-These groups are usually those who are likely to have close contact, such as sharing sport equipment or drinks, kissing, or living in close quarters, with a person who has mumps.
+During a mumps outbreak, public health authorities might recommend an additional dose of MMR vaccine for people who belong to groups at increased risk of getting mumps.
+These groups are usually those who are likely to have close contact, such as sharing sports equipment or drinks, kissing, or living in close quarters, with a person who has mumps.
 Your local public health authorities or institution will communicate to the groups at increased risk that they should receive this dose.
 If you already have two doses of MMR, it is not necessary to seek out vaccination unless you are part of this group.

 Tell your vaccine provider if the person getting the vaccine: